The Object of My Affection-1998

 Meanwhile, Nina gets pregnant and decides to keep the baby, but ends her relationship with the child’s father, her controlling boyfriend Vince (John Pankow).

-Aniston and Rudd work well together as a couple, friends or otherwise, and the chemistry tones are terrific.
+Aniston and Rudd work well together as a couple, as friends, or otherwise, and the chemistry is terrific.
 Even during the sappiest of scenes, and there are many of them, I always smiled a bit at their bond.

-In satisfying form, Nina and George do ride off into the sunset along with little Molly but in solid relationships with other mates.
-Each character finds their destiny and soulmate while keeping in each other’s life.
+In satisfying form, Nina and George do ride off into the sunset along with little Molly, but in solid relationships with other mates.
+Each character finds their destiny and soulmate while keeping in each other’s lives.

-It’s a warm message which is the basis for what the intent was and the film delivers a heartfelt story that eases the conflict of real life and perhaps that is needed sometimes.
+It’s a warm message that is the basis for what the intent was, and the film delivers a heartfelt story that eases the conflict of real life, and perhaps that is needed sometimes.

-As much as The Object of My Affection (1998) has its heart in the right place with a progressive and inclusive slant, the film is bogged down by standard cliches and a fairy tale ending.
+As much as The Object of My Affection (1998) has its heart in the right place with a progressive and inclusive slant, the film is bogged down by clichés and a fairy-tale ending.

-It’s a nice, fulfilling fantasy film but skates over hard-hitting realistic issues in favor of kid gloves-type situations making it feel dated nearly twenty-five years later.
+It’s a nice, fulfilling fantasy film, but skates over hard-hitting, realistic issues in favor of kid-glove-type situations, making it feel dated nearly twenty-five years later.

-Other films in the years ahead would supersede the premise and take it to different and more interesting levels delving outside the box further and further.
+Other films in the years ahead would supersede the premise and take it to different, more interesting levels, delving further and further outside the box.

 But, a nice attempt.